 Molasses is a byproduct of sugar production from sugarcane (or sugar beets).
 It consists of the thick liquid remaining after the sucrose has crystallized out.
 Blackstrap molasses, which is the remnant after the third boiling of the sugar syrup, is a concentrated form of cane molasses.
-Molasses is a good dietary source of iron, calcium, copper, magnesium and manganese, and also contains some vitamin B6 and selenium.
+Molasses is a dietary source of iron, calcium, copper, magnesium and manganese, and also contains some vitamin B6 and selenium.
 Molasses has been shown to have antioxidant properties.
 The major phenolic compounds in molasses are syringic acid, ferulic acid, vanillic acid and p-hydroxybenzaldehyde.

 Breast cancer-related effects of consuming molasses